mineshpatel1/Lightyear/docs/Server Details.md

 * **OS:** Amazon Linux (2015.9) : `4.1.17-22.30.amzn1.x86_64`
 * **OS User:** `lightyear`

 Main application is in `/u01/lightyear` and is a clone of the following [Git repository](https://github.com/mineshpatel1/lightyear).
+This directory will be referred to from now as `$APP_HOME`.
+The primary configuration file is `config.ini` which should be copied from `config.ini.sample` and filled in with the relevant details for your installation.

 # Security